servactory/servactory.com/docs/guide/exceptions/failure.md

 By default, `type` is `base`, but you can pass any value for further processing.

-When calling a service through the `call!` method, an exception with the class `Servactory::Errors::Failure` will be thrown.
+When calling a service through the `call!` method, an exception with the class `Servactory::Exceptions::Failure` will be thrown.
 When calling a method via the `call` method, the error will be logged and available in the `Result`.

 ```ruby{6}